PYLochou/odm-ondocker/docs/README_standard.md

 When the copy is complete, the content of your repository should be similar to this:

 ![Flow](images/Fig2.png)

-### Verify that Docker Engine and Docker Compose are running.
+### Verify that Docker Engine is running

-Open a command prompt and run the following two commands:
+Open a command prompt and run the following command:

   ```
     > docker -–version
     Docker version 1.12.3
-    > docker-compose version
-    docker-compose version 1.8.1
   ```

 Now you are ready to build and run the docker images.